-An electric field will form inside the capacitor dielectric from positive to negative plate.
-As time goes on, positive plate (plate I) will accumulate positive charge from the battery and negative plate (plate II) will accumulate negative charge from negative end of the battery.
+An electric field appears across the capacitor.
+As time goes on, positive plate (plate I) will accumulate positive charge from the battery, and negative plate (plate II) will accumulate negative charge from the battery.
 After a certain time, the capacitor holds maximum amount of charge as per its capacitance with respect to this voltage.
 This time span is called charging time of this capacitor.

-Now, after removing this battery from this capacitor, these two plates will hold positive and negative charges with respect to a certain voltage level for long time.
-Thus this capacitor acts as energy source.
+After removing this battery from this capacitor, these two plates hold positive and negative charge for a certain time.
+Thus this capacitor acts as a source electrical energy.

-If two ends (plate I and plate II) get shorted through a load, a current will flow through this load from plate I to plate II up to all charges get vanished from both plates.
+If two ends (plate I and plate II) are connected to a load, a current will flow through this load from plate-I to plate-II until all charges get vanished from both plates.
 This time span is known as discharging time of the capacitor.

 Suppose a capacitor is connected across a battery through a switch.